 - and my favorite: Homage to a Starry Night (Wave Crest and Ocean Front Walk, SE corner, N side of building)

 Around here, the Boardwalk is all about the artists and vendors and street performers, so if you haven’t been doing so, take your time, browse around, leave tips and buy souvenirs, and enjoy the talent and creativity that is Venice Beach.
+The boardwalks ends at Navy St, where the bike path rejoins with Ocean Front Walk.

 POP takes us to the end of Venice, but that doesn’t mean we’re at the end of our walk!
 Santa Monica is less than 1.5 miles away, and it’s a beautiful walk to get there.
 To continue on our beach adventure, head to Part 2.